NilPointer-Software/bdfd-wiki/src/bdscript/blackListIDs.md

 ## Parameters
 - `user IDs`: The users to blacklist from using the command.
 Separate user IDs with `;`.
 > [How to get user ID?](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-)
-- `error message`: The message that appears when the user running the command is blacklisted.
+- `error message`: The message that will be sent when the user running the command is blacklisted.

 ## Example
 ```